-Omar Rodríguez-Vilá is an Associate Professor in the Practice of Marketing and currently serves as Academic Director of Education at The Roberto C. Goizueta Business & Society Institute, an academic research center with a mission to transform business to build a more equitable and climate-smart world.
+Omar Rodríguez-Vilá is Professor in the Practice of Marketing and currently serves as Academic Director of Education at The Roberto C. Goizueta Business & Society Institute, an academic research center with a mission to transform business to build a more equitable and climate-smart world.

 He is currently leading research into how brands communicate societal benefits in social media and into the marketplace practices of antiracist brands.
 He also studies how firms are evolving their marketing capabilities in order to compete in technology led market environments.
 His more recent work entitled “Is Your Marketing Organization Ready for What’s Next?” was published in the December 2020 edition of Harvard Business Review.
 Prior to his career in academia, Dr. Rodríguez-Vilá held leadership positions in marketing at The Coca‐Cola Company including serving as the Global Vice-President of Integrated Marketing Communications and Integrated Marketing Director for Coca-Cola China.